-Lastly, scale buildup shortens the life of your water-using appliances by as much as half.
-Extending the life of these appliances will more than cover the cost of a water softener.
+Lastly, scale buildup shortens the lifespan of these appliances by as much as half, and extending that lifespan will more than cover the cost of a water softener.

 Hard Water Effects on Plumbing

-If you’ve ever seen that white scaly buildup on your faucet, you know the havoc limescale buildup can wreak on your plumbing and fixtures.
+If you’ve ever seen white, scaly buildup on your faucet, you know the havoc limescale buildup can wreak on your plumbing and fixtures.
 Limescale is difficult to remove from fixtures and usually takes the shiny finish with it when you finally get it off.

 Limescale buildup in your pipes leads to reduced water pressure and clogs.
-Removing those clogs leads to damage over time, meaning that eventually, the plumber will have to make a visit to open your walls and replace your pipes.
+Removing those clogs, also known as descaling pipes, can lead to damage over time.
+The plumber will eventually have to make a visit to open your walls and replace your pipes.

 Hard Water Effects on Skin & Hair